Revisyon – Leading the future of cataract treatment

 Optometrists delivering cataract treatment

-Optometrists and clinical assistants can deliver the treatment, which will be significantly cheaper than surgery, with the treatment costing £1K per eye.
-With no upfront cost to the Optometrist, we supply them with the Ledinbio device and only charge a small minimum monthly fee.
+Optometrists and clinical assistants can deliver the treatment, which will be significantly cheaper than surgery.
+With no upfront cost to the Optometrist, we supply them with the Revisyon device and only charge a small minimum monthly fee.
 We then share the patient payments.
 Optometrists will be able to deliver both the diagnosis and treatment in-store and we are already in discussion with UK retail opticians.

-Ledinbio will be easily accessible to everyone, including those with underlying health conditions who can’t currently receive surgery.
-Ledinbio will be more affordable, with the treatment costing only £1000 per eye instead of the £2500 per eye you would currently pay for private treatment.
+Revisyon will be easily accessible to everyone, including those with underlying health conditions who can’t currently receive surgery.
+Revisyon will be more affordable than private cataract treatment which is approximately £2500 per eye.
 This reduces the cost enormously, not just for the patient, but the healthcare system.
-The result is that Ledinbio will offer a faster more easily accessed solution as opposed to waiting on the lengthy NHS waiting list and a more affordable option for those considering private surgery.
+The result is that Revisyon will offer a faster more easily accessed solution as opposed to waiting on the lengthy NHS waiting list and a more affordable option for those considering private surgery.

 We are currently carrying out clinical trials, which are showing that visual acuity has been improved in moderate cataracts with patients reporting significant improvements in their quality of life.
-We are planning to launch Ledinbio by early 2025 and look forward to seeing the use of Ledinbio in optometrists all over the UK.
+We are planning to launch Revisyon by early 2026 and look forward to seeing the use of Revisyon in optometrists all over the UK.
 If you’d like to keep in touch and receive updates you can follow us on our social media platforms, or contact us on +44 (0) 1506 429 274 or email us at info@edinbio.com.